mbrandonw/presentations/2022-09-15-swiftui-navigation/presentation.md

   label: () -> Label)
 ```

-^ Well, unfortunately, those APIs are just a pipe dream and not reality at all. instead we have these 3 APIs, and in my opinion is one of the reasons why navigation links seemed so difficult to use since SwiftUI's inception.
+^ Well, unfortunately, that API is just a pipe dream and not reality at all. instead we have these 3 APIs, and in my opinion is one of the reasons why navigation links seemed so difficult to use since SwiftUI's inception.

 ^ i think evidence of this is that, in my experience, people don't seem to have many problems understanding how to properly wield the sheets/covers/popover APIs.
 They understand them pretty intuitively.
 But the navigation APIs have always seemed a bit more mystifying for some reason.